Faculty research, service and professional interests

 My interests are in evidenced based assessments and interventions for children and families involved in the child welfare system.
 This includes multi-modal assessment for parental capacity evaluations and best practice behavioral parenting programs.
 I am also involved in developing trainings for child protection workers.

-Tom Dinzeo, Assistant Professor
+Tom Dinzeo, Associate Professor